t-kalinowski/doctether/README.md

   )
 }

-doctether::retether(tag_parser = parse_tether_tag)
+doctether::retether(parse_tag = parse_tether_tag)
 ```

-Now, when the python `__doc__` get's updated, you will see the changes
+Now, when the Python endpoint `__doc__` or `__signature__` changes upstream, you
-dynamically incorporated into the roxygen block in `R/layers.R`, as well as the
+will see the changes dynamically incorporated into the roxygen block and
-raw tether file cached in `man-src/tether/layer_identity.R`.
-If there are any
+function definition in `R/layers.R`, as well as an updated tether file cached in
+`man-src/tether/layer_identity.R`.
+If there are any conflicts encountered while
-conflicts encountered while attempting to rebase the previous roxygen adaption
+attempting to rebase the previous roxygen adaption and overlay it on the updated
-and overlay it on the updated tether, git-formatted conflict markers are
+tether, git-formatted conflict markers are inserted in the roxygen block.
+All
-inserted in the roxygen block.
-All that's left then to do is to review the
+that's left then to do is to review the changes, resolve any conflicts, and
-changes, resolve any conflicts, and stage and commit the updates.
+stage and commit the updates.